coleifer/peewee/docs/peewee/tutorial.rst

 .. image:: schema.jpg

-In order to create these models we need to instantiate a :class:`SqliteDatabase` object.
-Then we define our model classes, specifying the columns as :class:`Field` instances on the class.
+In order to create these models we need:

+1. declare a :class:`SqliteDatabase` object
+2. declare our model classes
+3. declare columns as :class:`Field` instances on the model classes

 .. code-block:: python
    :emphasize-lines: 3, 8, 13, 23, 39